ttaubert/octoblog/source/_posts/2015-10-27-more-privacy-less-latency-improved-handshakes-in-tls-13.markdown

 Another good change is that the `ChangeCipherSpec` protocol (yes, it's actually a protocol, not a message) was removed as well.
 With TLS v1.3 every message following the `ServerHello` message is encrypted with the so-called ephemeral secret.
 This locks out passive adversaries very early in the game.
-The `EncryptedExtensions` message was added to carry extension data that can be encrypted because they aren't needed to set up secure communication.
+`EncryptedExtensions` was added to carry Hello extension data that can be encrypted because it's not needed to set up secure communication.

 {% img /images/tls13-hs-ecdhe.png 600 Full TLS v1.3 Handshake with Ephemeral Diffie-Hellman Key Exchange %}